shraddhagaudani/db_miner_quotesapp/README.md

 beyond what is available in the Local JSON Bank.
 This ensures a diverse and ever-growing collection of inspirational quotes for users to explore.

-“Quality is our Motto.”
-Page 1 of 4 Shaping “skills” for “scaling” higher…!!!

 Local JSON Bank: In addition to API calling, the app utilizes a Local JSON Bank to provide a base collection of quotes.
 This ensures that users have access to quotes even when offline or in situations where API access is limited.